Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Experiments

 \subsection{Simulator and Real-world Evaluation}

-\textbf{RoboTracer integrates as a practical tool.} In \cref{tab: robotwin}, we evaluate our model on $19$ Robotwin 2.0~\cite{chen2025robotwin} hard tasks involving clustered scenes.
-Among them, $12$ tasks are seen and $7$ are unseen.
-Unlike task-specific end-to-end baselines trained on each task, our model, without any task-specific training, outperforms the best-performing baseline by $32.8\%$ in unseen tasks, showing strong generalization as a tool.
+\textbf{Spatial trace offers superior zero-shot generalization.} In \cref{tab: robotwin}, we evaluate our model on $19$ Robotwin 2.0~\cite{chen2025robotwin} hard tasks involving clustered scenes.
+Among them, $12$ tasks are seen and $7$ are unseen in the {\dname} dataset.
+Unlike task-specific end-to-end VLA baselines trained on each task, our model, without any task-specific training, outperforms the best baseline by $32.8\%$ in unseen tasks, showing strong generalization.
 Moreover, current powerful VLMs struggle to generate spatial traces, highlighting the importance of our model design and dataset contribution.
-See Supp.~\ref{suppsubsec: simulation evaluation} for details.
+Please check Supp.~\ref{suppsubsec: simulation evaluation} for details.

-\textbf{Spatial tracing is critical for real-world robots.} In \cref{tab: real world}, only our method can handle long-horizon tasks requiring multi-step, metric-grounded spatial tracing in cluttered, dynamic scenes.
+\textbf{Spatial tracing is critical for spatially and metrically constrained tasks.} In \cref{tab: real world}, only our method can handle long-horizon tasks requiring multi-step, metric-grounded spatial tracing in cluttered, dynamic scenes compared to VLA-based (\eg, MolmoAct~\cite{lee2025molmoact}) and keypoint-based (\eg, RoboRefer~\cite{zhou2025roborefer}) method.
 These tasks demand precise identification and placement of objects under evolving spatial constraints, while continuously avoiding collisions.
-In \cref{fig: real_exp}, integrating {\mname} with an open-loop policy enables rapid updates at 1.5 Hz.
+In \cref{fig: real_exp}, integrating {\mname} with motion planning and Code-as-Monitor~\cite{zhou2024code} enables rapid updates at 1.5 Hz.
 Thus, when the rightmost hamburger is moved, the robot adapts by grasping the newly rightmost one, reaching over the large doll and the computer screen to place it on the keyboard.
-Notably, this embodiment-agnostic spatial tracing can also be executed by G1 humanoid, enabling even more complex, long-horizon tasks such as flower-watering (\cref{fig: motivation}).
+Notably, this embodiment-agnostic spatial trace can also be executed by G1 humanoid, enabling even more complex, long-horizon tasks such as flower-watering (\cref{fig: motivation}).
 See Supp.~\ref{suppsubsec: real-world evaluation} for details.

+\textbf{RoboTracer serves as a practical tool to generate action data.} {\mname} equipped with motion planning and Code-as-Monitor~\cite{zhou2024code} can generate action data for spatially and metrically tasks.
+In \cref{tab: real world}, after finetuning with successful episode and employing generated spatial traces as auxiliary supervision, we improve MolmoAct’s 3D reasoning and spatial performance (success rate raised from $0\%$ to $25\%$), showing {\mname}'s application for data generation.